Robbie Williams discography

-The discography of Robbie Williams, an English singer-songwriter, consists of twelve studio albums, one soundtrack album, one live album, ten compilation albums, one extended play, eleven video albums, sixty-five singles (including eight as a featured artist), six promotional singles and fifty-eight music videos (including two as a featured artist).
+The English singer-songwriter Robbie Williams has released thirteen studio albums, one soundtrack album, one live album, ten compilation albums, one extended play, eleven video albums, sixty-eight singles (including nine as a featured artist), six promotional singles and fifty-eight music videos (including two as a featured artist).
 Williams originally found success in the male pop group Take That, which he joined in 1990 following a successful audition: they released a series of UK number-one singles, including "Pray", "Relight My Fire", "Babe" and "Back for Good".
 Williams left Take That in 1995 to pursue a solo career; the group disbanded the following year.

 His first single, a cover of English singer George Michael's "Freedom", reached number two on the UK Singles Chart in 1996.
 Life thru a Lens, Williams' debut studio album, was released the following year.
 Although the album initially sold poorly, strong radio play of its fourth single, "Angels", helped to increase sales of Life thru a Lens, leading to it topping the UK Albums Chart and later being certified eight times platinum by the British Phonographic Industry (BPI).
 Although it only reached number four in the United Kingdom, consistent sales eventually led "Angels" to be certified double platinum by the BPI; the single also reached the top ten of the French, German and Swiss singles charts.

 Williams released his second album, I've Been Expecting You, in October 1998.
 It too topped the UK Albums Chart and experienced reasonable international success, reaching the top twenty of several worldwide charts.
 Two of the album's singles, "Millennium" and the double A-side "She's the One" / "It's Only Us", became Williams' first singles as a solo artist to top the UK Singles Chart.
 Sing When You're Winning followed in August 2000, and became his first to achieve significant overseas commercial success, topping many national album charts and including the UK number-ones "Rock DJ" and "Eternity" / "The Road to Mandalay".
 A collection of covers of popular swing songs, entitled Swing When You're Winning, was released in November 2001 and his cover of the Carson Parks song "Somethin' Stupid" with actress Nicole Kidman became his most successful single to date, reaching the top three of many singles charts and peaking at number one in the United Kingdom and New Zealand.
 During 2002, Williams collaborated with concept band 1 Giant Leap on their single "My Culture", which reached number nine in the UK.
 His next two albums, Escapology (2002) and Intensive Care (2005), maintained this success, both topping the UK Albums Chart, and contained the international top-five hits "Feel" and "Tripping".
 Williams released his first live album, Live at Knebworth, in 2003 and his first greatest hits album, Greatest Hits, in 2004, with the latter certified six times platinum by the BPI and eight times platinum by the Australian Recording Industry Association (ARIA).